apache/flink-kubernetes-operator/docs/content.zh/docs/custom-resource/autoscaler.md

  - Busy and backpressured time at each job vertex

 {{< hint info >}}
 Please note that we are not using any container memory / CPU utilization metrics directly here.
-High utilization will be reflected in the processing rate and busy time metrics of the individual job vertexes.
+High utilization will be reflected in the processing rate and busy time metrics of the individual job vertices.
 {{< /hint >}}

 The algorithm starts from the sources and recursively computes the required processing capacity (target data rate) for each operator in the pipeline.
 At the source vertices, target data rate is equal to incoming data rate (from the Kafka topic).